shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-domain-lists-or-app-lists.md

 To duplicate a domain list or app list:

-1. Select **Network >  Inventory > Targeting Lists** from the top navigation menu.
+1. In Microsoft Monetize UI, select **Network >  Inventory > Targeting Lists** from the top navigation menu.
 1. Select **Domain Lists** or **App Lists** tab.
-1. Check the checkbox next to one or more domain lists or app lists.
+1. Select the checkbox next to one or more domain lists or app lists.
 1. Select **Actions >  Duplicate**.
 A confirmation dialog will appear.
 Any duplicated lists will be automatically renamed with the prefix "Copy of", but you can change the list name to whatever you'd like.
 1. Click **Copy**.

 ### Delete a domain list or app list